LegalizeAdulthood/iterated-dynamics/ReadMe.md

 # Code Structure

-- `common`
-    Files common to all implementations
+Most of the source code is in a library named `libid` in a folder by the same name.
+The files are organized in the IDE into various categories:

 - **3d**
       Files containing 3D drawing support.
 Eventually these should be subsumed into the driver interface, with this sofwtare implementation as a fallback if the driver doesn't support 3D rendering.

 - **engine**
       Files containing the implementation of the fractal rendering engines that are shared between multiple fractal types.
 Also contains the big array that defines the available fractal types.

 - **fractal specific**
       Files containing rendering code or user interaction code that is specific to a particular fractal, such as the Lorenz fractal or L-system type.

 - **IO**
       Anything related to doing external file I/O: saving and loading GIF files, dealing with overlay files, saving parameter files, etc.

 - **math**
       Files containing math routines for arbitrary precision arithmetic, complex arithmetic, etc.

 - **plumbing**
       Miscellaneous routines that don't fit elesewhere like memory and driver management.

 - **ui**
       Anything to do with displaying menu screens, help screens, intro screen, etc.

+Additional files are in the following directories:

-  - **main**
+- `fractint`
   Miscellaneous files in the main fractint source folder.
 These are not currently used for any of the compilation of the code and are placed here just for reference.

-- `headers`
-    Header files

 - `hc`
     Help source files with a custom build step on help.src to run the help